twhentschel/jit-dielectric/README.md

     gas.

 To compute the dielectric function, we rely on two main approximations.
-The first is the random phase approximation (RPA), the second builds upon the RPA by incorporating a dynamic electron-ion collision frequency.
+The first is the random phase approximation (RPA) (_cite_).
+The second builds upon the RPA by incorporating a dynamic electron-ion collision frequency (_cite_).
 The collision frequency describes how the electron density-response is modified (in a relaxation-time approximation picture) in the presence of the ions in our sample.